 • Drizzle generously with cashew cream, and top with the toasted sunflower seeds, reserved basil leaves, and lemon zest.

-• Finish with a coarse grind of black pepper and a drizzle of olive oil.
+• Finish with a generous grind of black pepper and a drizzle of olive oil.
 And serve with crusty bread.

 Notes

 • You can also use pre-cut or frozen broccoli florets.
-Use roughly 400 grams (14 oz).
+Use roughly 14 ounces (400 grams).
 There is no need to defrost frozen broccoli first.

-• Add raw sunflower seeds to a hot, dry pan to toast them for a minute or so.
+• Add raw sunflower seeds to a hot, dry pan to toast them for a minute.
 Just keep an eye on them to avoid burning.

 • If you can’t find cashew cream in the grocery store, see how to make cashew cream.
 Or use yoghurt, tahini or coconut cream.